The Danger of Comparing Your Spouse

 Let's get some necessary clarity

 There are 3.82 billion women on the planet who are not my wife.
 Saying that no one is as beautiful as her in a purely physical sense is unrealistic.
 She is more beautiful to me than anyone else because she's mine, I love her and I choose to focus on just her.
-You could be married to Kim Kardashian and still find someone technically more beautiful.
-So that's not the real problem is it?
+You could be married to a supermodel and still find someone technically more beautiful.
+So that's not the real problem, is it?
 The problem is not in the seeing or noticing of another attractive human being.
-The first problem comes if we move in that attraction.
+The first problem comes if we move into that attraction.
 The second problem is when we make a comparison.

-What if it's not physical?
-If you have a work colleague who is 'just like you' and is the opposite of your spouse you might find yourself attracted to their personality or humour.
+What if it's not a physical attraction?
+Let's say you have a work colleague who is 'just like you' and is the opposite of your spouse.
+You might find yourself attracted to their personality, success or the way they make you laugh.
 Maybe they're a good listener.
-Maybe they like the same books or movies as you.
-Now you're dealing with attraction, just on an emotional level.
-And then emotional comparing.
+Maybe, they like the same books or movies as you.
+You're still dealing with attraction, just on an emotional level.
+And then the comparison becomes emotional or about personality.
 Why can't my spouse be like this?
 We don't laugh like this.
 Why don't we sit and talk like this anymore?

 Danger, Will Robinson.
 Danger.

-When you take the step from noticing someone beautiful or wonderful to comparing them with who you chose to marry you've gone too far.
-Now you're working against your relationship and beginning to doubt and disconnect, even just emotionally, from your spouse.
+When you take the step from noticing someone beautiful to comparing them with who you chose to marry you've gone too far.
+Why?
+Because now you're working against your relationship and beginning to doubt and disconnect, even if just emotionally, from your spouse.
 So where is the line we shouldn't cross?
-When you shift from appreciating something about someone to making a direct comparison with your spouse.
+When you shift from appreciating something about someone to directly comparing with your spouse.

 Comparison is dangerous to your marriage.

-3 Thirdly, comparison is dangerous because of what it leads to.
-Comparing leads to disconnection and withdrawal, not sharing your thoughts and feelings, not being together on things that matter to you and it leads to a selfish, one-sided relationship.
-We don't exist in our marriage just to have our needs met.
+3. Thirdly, comparison is dangerous because of what it leads to.
+Comparing leads to disconnection and withdrawal, not sharing your thoughts and feelings, and not being together on things that matter to you.
+And it leads to a selfish, one-sided relationship.
+We don't exist in our marriage purely to have our needs met.
 We exist to love and serve each other.
 To talk about everything that truly matters to us.
 And to grow into selfless, truly loving people who explore what togetherness and commitment really look like throughout life.